 Dana Sajdi teaches various courses on Islamic history but specializes in the history, societies, and cultures of the pre-modern Eastern Mediterranean (the Levant, Egypt, and Turkey).
-Her work has focused primarily on the production of texts by unusual authors, such as an 8th-century woman-poet, Layla al-Akhyaliyya, and an 18th-century barber, Ibn Budayr.
-Her questions had to do with the politics of the production and consumption of texts and the unusual circumstances that allowed new types of authors to emerge.
+Her earlier work has focused primarily on the production of texts by unusual authors, such an 18th-century barber, Ibn Budayr (The Barber of Damascus: Nouveau Literacy in the Eighteenth-Century Ottoman Levant [Stanford UP, 2013]) and an 8th-century female poet, Layla al-Akhyaliyyah “Trespassing the Male Domain,” Journal of Arabic Literature, 200]).
+Her questions had to with social and intellectual meanings of the appearance of new voices in the literary landscape.

-Her current project, “Visualizing Damascus” is also about textual production, but this time the subject is on the descriptions of the venerable city, Damascus.
-She is trying to isolate and identify an uninterrupted tradition of prose (non-pictorial) topographies between the 12th and 20th centuries.
-Through this tradition, she hopes to write a history of Damascus for both academic and lay audiences and is currently acquiring the skills to undertake digital cartography for her project.
+Her current project, In Defense of Damascus: Arabic Textual Cityscapes is also about textual production, but this time the subject is descriptions of the venerable city, Damascus.
+She has identified an uninterrupted tradition of these prose topographies between the 12th and 20th centuries and is treating them like pictorial cityscapes through which to write the Islamic history of Damascus over centuries.